idaholab/moose/modules/porous_flow/doc/content/modules/porous_flow/tests/buckley_leverett/buckley_leverett_tests.md

 # Injection ala Buckley and Leverett

-PorousFlow is compared with a simple single-phase one-dimensional Buckley-Leverett problem [citep!buckley_leverett].
+PorousFlow is compared with a simple single-phase one-dimensional Buckley-Leverett problem [!citep](buckley_leverett).
 The single-phase fluid moves in a region
 $0\leq x\leq 15\,$m.
 A fully-saturated front initially sits at
 position $x=5$, while the region $x>5$ is initially unsaturated.
 With zero suction function $P_{c} = 0$, there is no diffusion of the sharp